FELT-Labs/documentation/README.md

 # What is FELT Labs?

-FELT Labs is a data sciense company.
-We are providing a set of tools for doing data sciencse on private and distributed data.
-Currently we are focusing on federated learning on top of the Ocean Protocol.
-Ocean creates tools for web3 data economy.
-We allow you to pick datasets from Ocean (any number of them) and train machine learning models or run data analytics across all of them.
-We also guarantee to preserve data privacy so that individual data aren't revealed.
-The core of FELT Labs is our web application, allowing users to run the whole process of training seamlessly.
+FELT Labs is a data science company that provides a suite of tools for working with private and distributed data.
+Our focus is on federated learning, which allows you to train machine learning models or perform data analytics across multiple datasets while preserving data privacy.
+We built our solution on top of Ocean Protocol, that creates tools for the web3 data economy.
+This means you can easily select and use datasets from Ocean.
+Our web application simplifies the entire training process, making it easy for users to get started quickly.

-### Federated Learning & How FELT Works
+### Federated Learning and How FELT Works

-Federated learning is a process of training a single machine learning model by multiple parties with private data.

-For example, you can imagine three separate companies who decide to cooperate on creating a machine learning model which would help them predict better product recommendations to the customers.
-However, data owned by these companies might be private, or they simply don't want to share data with others to keep some advantage.
-With federated learning, each company trains the model separately on its data.
-This local model is then combined with others into one global model.
-The global model is better than each local model individually.
-Moreover, the sensitive data aren't revealed to others during this process.
+Federated learning is a powerful technique that enables multiple parties to collaborate on training a single machine learning model while keeping their private data secure.
+For example, three separate companies might want to create a machine learning model to improve their product recommendations, but they don't want to share their data with each other.
+With federated learning, each company trains a local model on its own data.
+These local models are then combined to create a global model that's better than any of the local models individually, while ensuring that no sensitive data is revealed during the process.

 {% hint style="info" %}
 There are many applications where companies/individuals can make use of federated learning: